gabrieldgf4/corel-10k-dataset/README.md

 # corel-10k-dataset

 The Corel-10K dataset contains 100 images in each of its 100 categories.
 The total number of images in this data set is 10,000, comprising 50 categories of the Corel-5K dataset and 50 categories with different attributes.
 The size of each image is either 192 × 128 or 128 × 192 pixels.

+Dr. Guang-Hai Liu prepared this dataset, which we share here.

 If you use this project, cite: